-Most ETAs are issued immediately by computer links between the Department of Immigration and Citizenship, travel agents, airlines and specialist service providers around the world.
+Most ETAs are issued immediately by computer links between the department, travel agents, airlines and specialist service providers around the world.
 In a small number of cases, some additional processing is required.

 The ETA system was introduced in 1996.
 It is available to passport holders from a number of countries, regions and locations.

 The ETA system can be accessed by more than 300 000 travel agents worldwide, by more than 75 airlines and through the internet.

 There is only one type of Electronic Travel Authority (ETA) —the ETA subclass 601.

 The ETA allows for people who want to visit Australia for tourism or business visitor purposes.
 It allows for up to three months stay on each visit within a 12 month period from the date of grant, or for the validity of the passport if it is less than 12 months (multiple entry).